PHP Hello World

 <?php echo 'Hello World';

 Now, enter your web server's URL in your browser, ending with /hello.php.
-If you are using a web server installed on PC, the full URL might be http://localhost/hello.php or http://127.0.0.1/hello.php.
+As you are using a web server installed on PC, the full URL might be http://localhost/hello.php or http://127.0.0.1/hello.php.

 If everything configures correctly, you will see "Hello World" message in your browser.
 Great! you have just created your first PHP web page!